 Takata airbags are known to be deadly, as they can explode and release metal pieces (known as shrapnel) into the car, when the airbags are activated during a crash.
 The recall is considered to be one of the biggest in U.S. history, with the recall involving 19 different automakers and almost 37 different models of cars.
 This amounts to around 50 million affected airbags, according to the NHTSA.
 Instead of having one massive recall, the recall is being done in stages considering where a vehicle is located and how old it is.
 From the most recent data up through September 30th, 12.9 million Honda and Acura vehicles based in the U.S. are or have been affected by the recall as reported by Honda.

 If you or a loved one have been injured in an accident as the result of a Takata airbag contact our office at (303)-999-9999 or (303)-835-9342 to schedule a free consultation and speak with one of our experienced attorneys.
-Please also visit our previous blog post on Takata airbags here, as well as our practice area page on motor vehicle accidents here for more information.[:]
+Please visit our practice area page on motor vehicle accidents here for more information.[:]